 - Free from alcohol, tobacco, or substance abuse

-In preparing for an appointment with a MedStar Health bariatric surgery team, be sure to
+In preparing for an appointment with our bariatric surgeon, be sure to:

 - Obtain a referral (if necessary) from your primary care physician.